-Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours before the submission deadline), applicants should allow at least one hour to submit a Concept Paper or Full Application, or Reply to Reviewer Comments.
-Once the Concept Paper or Full Application or Reply to Reviewer Comments is submitted in EERE eXCHANGE, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Concept Paper or Full Application, or Reply to Reviewer Comments before the applicable deadline.
+Applicants are strongly encouraged to submit their Concept Papers and Full Applications at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours before the submission deadline), applicants should allow at least one hour to submit a Concept Paper or Full Application.
+Once the Concept Paper or Full Application is submitted in EERE eXCHANGE, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit the Concept Paper or Full Application before the applicable deadline.
 EERE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.

-D. Responsiveness Criteria
+D. Application Responsiveness Criteria

-All applications specifically not of interest as described in Section I.C. of the FOA, are deemed nonresponsive and are not reviewed or considered.
+All Applications deemed to be "Specifically Not of Interest" (as described in Section B.i.d and B.ii.d) are deemed nonresponsive and are not reviewed or considered.